zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject (in beta phase).md

 If you want to perform Shard-Query on a massive file, we recommend that you:

 1. Call the Create Select Object Meta API to get the total number of Splits for the file.
-If the file needs to call the SelectObject API, this API should make asynchronous calls before the query, which reduces scan time.
+If the file needs to call the SelectObject API, this API makes asynchronous calls before the query, which reduces scan time.
 2. Select the appropriate concurrency n based on client-side resources, and divide the total number of Splits by the concurrency n to get the number of Splits that each shard query should contain.
 3. Perform the Shard-Query in a form of split-range=1-20 in request body.
 4. Merge the results if required.